demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### xdr-list-users

 ***
-Retrieve a list of the current users in your environment.
+Retrieve a list of the current users in the environment.
+Required license: Cortex XDR Pro per Endpoint, Cortex XDR Pro, or Cortex XDR Pro per TB.

 #### Base Command